Okay folks, let's talk Kerberos. Strap in. It'll be a long one. https://t.co/VE4VmLQfdD

 The AS-REP includes two things: an encrypted ticket, and an encrypted client blob.
 The encrypted client blob is encrypted using the user password.
 The KDC has now proven to the client it is the KDC because only the KDC knows the password.

-Within the blob is metadata about that other (double) encrypted thing-- the ticket.
-One other part the metadata is this thing called the session key.
-The session key encrypts the doubly-encrypted ticket.
+Within that encrypted client blob is metadata about that other encrypted thing -- the ticket.
+One other part of the metadata is this thing called the session key.

-The client decrypts this ticket and gets, well, not a lot -- another encrypted blob.
-That's okay though because the client has everything it needs to set up a session with application B now.
+The client has everything it needs to set up a session with application B now.
 This might be confusing because I'm leaving a flow out, but we'll get there.
 Trust me.

 This opaque blob of a ticket was encrypted by the KDC to the target applications long term key -- it's password.
 The application knows the password so it can decrypt it, and since the KDC knew the password too, the application knows the KDC is the KDC.